An Integrated, Closed-Loop Decision Cycle

 How does this fit with the production analytic platform we’ve talked about in previous podcasts?

 Barry Devlin: The short answer is that the production analytic platform gives us a way to manage the complexity of this environment.
 What I’ve said in previous podcasts is that if you look at the modern world with analytics, BI, operational systems and so on, it’s a very complex set of data flows.
-The production analytic platform is trying to simplify those data flows by bringing them altogether in a good environment.
+The production analytic platform is trying to simplify those data flows by bringing them all together in a good environment.
 Maybe the easiest way to talk about this is to go through an imaginary example of a high-speed train service.
 It’s a high-speed train service that goes across Europe, departing from sunny Madrid and its final destination is Copenhagen.
 It’s going to stop en route in Paris and Frankfurt, and it’s going to be reaching top speeds of 120 miles per hour.
 It is going to be heading across the Spanish plains and spewing not smoke, but data.
 That data will be describing every aspect of its performance – multiple streams of data, events and measures.
 They are being sent to a data processing center in Berlin, where the progress and performance of all of this company’s trains are monitored in real time.
 This time-series data is all about detailing the rotation speeds of the axles, the temperatures, the vibration levels, the lube pressures and so on for every wheel on the train.
 It is coming from different systems and sensors from different manufacturers.
 So we have to bring all this together in different formats.
 Effectively monitoring this performance is where we start with the production analytic platform – monitoring the world as it is evolving.
 Using SQL and other tools, business users and applications can monitor all of this as well as monitor the traditional operational data that is in the same environment.
 This is monitoring – it happens within the production analytic platform.

 As our train is heading across Europe, eventually something is going to go wrong, as I am sure you can imagine.
 So we need to be able to look at how that might happen.
 The starting point for all of this is always about developing models that correlate abnormal measures, increasing temperatures, vibrations and unexpected situations, and that is usually done in high-performance analytic data lakes, combining data from multiple places.
 In this particular example, of course, we’re going to have a problem – otherwise there wouldn’t be a story.
 As the train is crossing into France just after midnight, hydraulic pressure has risen and temperatures are rising on one of the wheels on carriage 12.
 This is a situation that we need to deal with, and we need to understand the potential implications of what is likely to happen.
 There is a 52 percent probability of failure by the time the train reaches Paris.
 It is rising to 78% by the time the train arrives in Frankfurt.
 Something has to be done – the wheel has to be fixed or the carriage pulled from service before it arrives at its destination.